-If the wireless network coverage in your home isn’t quite covering all the desired areas, we’ve found the solution.
+If the wireless network coverage in your home isn’t quite covering all the desired areas, we’ve found the solution for how to extend WiFi range.
 This method will also make your WiFi faster in current areas where WiFi is slow due to the distance from your current router.

-We tested a few routers with the hopes we could manage extending the WiFi with a single device.
-We were unsuccessful.
-We tried flashing two routers with DD-WRT and found the coverage to be better, but required some advanced knowledge and had the annoyance of having to connect to different WANs as we roamed the area.
+First, we tested a few routers with the hopes of extending the WiFi with a single device.
+The tests were unsuccessful.
+Next, we tried flashing two routers with DD-WRT and found the coverage to be better, but required some advanced knowledge and had the annoyance of having to connect to different WANs as we roamed the area.

 Our objective was to get coverage in a 3,500 sq. ft.
 (325 sq. m.) home with coverage extending to an outdoor patio and carport.
 Total area needing coverage is about 5,000 sq. ft.
 (464 sq. m.)

 For testing purposes, the main WiFi router was always located as close to the middle of the house as possible.

 Methods We Used To Test Better WiFi Coverage